Chart Color Schemes

 Aberfeldie has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Three projects identified by AreaSearch as potentially impacting the area are LUMA Sunshine North, Maribyrnong River Master Plan Implementation, Buckley Street Level Crossing Removal, and 191 Rosamond Road Mixed-Use Development.
-These are considered key projects.
+AreaSearch has identified three projects that could impact the area's performance.
+Key projects are LUMA Sunshine North, Maribyrnong River Master Plan Implementation, Buckley Street Level Crossing Removal, and 191 Rosamond Road Mixed-Use Development.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.